paploo/SlideRuleCoach/SlideRuleCoach/README.txt

 [+] Make problems mutable to more easily build them in steps.

+[-] Formatting
+    NOTE: Cannot use NSAttributedStrings in UIKit?
+May need custom view to draw pieces!
-[ ] Make superscripts using a formatted string
+    [-] Make superscripts using a formatted string

-[ ] italisize function names.
+    [-] italisize function names.

 [ ] Make an info button on main screen top-bar to get info and set prefs in future.